saandrio/data-analytics-portfolio/whatsapp-campaign-performance/README.md

-# WhatsApp Campaign Performance Analysis for Pharmaceutical Marketing
+# **WhatsApp Campaign Performance Analysis for Pharmaceutical Marketing**

-WhatsApp has become an important engagement channel in pharmaceutical marketing, enabling companies to communicate directly with healthcare professionals (HCPs) at scale.
-Campaigns often involve sending thousands of messages across multiple medical specialties, making performance monitoring a critical but non-trivial task.
+WhatsApp is an important engagement channel in pharmaceutical marketing, enabling companies to reach healthcare professionals (HCPs) at scale across multiple medical specialties.
+However, campaign data is often delivered in raw operational formats, and reporting typically requires time-consuming manual work in Excel.

-A common challenge for marketing and analytics teams is that WhatsApp campaign data is typically delivered in raw, operational formats.
-Generating performance reports often requires extensive manual processing in Excel, which is time-consuming, difficult to scale, and prone to inconsistency.
-At the same time, campaign effectiveness must be evaluated in a structured and reliable way while still enabling meaningful segmentation to support better targeting decisions.

-This project demonstrates an automated analytical workflow that transforms raw WhatsApp campaign logs into structured performance insights.
-By integrating campaign delivery data with an anonymized consent and master database, the analysis enables accurate measurement of delivery and engagement while ensuring alignment with consented contacts.

-Key performance metrics such as delivery rate and open rate are evaluated and segmented by medical specialty and ownership, revealing engagement patterns that are not visible in aggregate results.
-Through this approach, campaign reporting time can be reduced from hours to minutes, while providing deeper, more actionable insights to support improved targeting and future campaign optimization.
+This project presents a repeatable workflow that converts WhatsApp campaign logs into business-ready performance insights.
+The notebook standardizes key funnel metrics (Sent, Delivered, Clicked), supports segmentation by specialty and ownership, and summarizes results in a reporting-friendly format.

+Campaign performance is evaluated using delivery outcomes and click-based engagement as a conservative indicator of interaction.
+Undelivered messages are reviewed separately to provide operational context (including dominant failure reasons), helping stakeholders interpret results accurately.
+Overall, this approach reduces reporting time from hours to minutes and supports more focused targeting and campaign optimization.